 Racing means pushing things to the extreme – components, drivers, philosophy.
 That is why things like disc brakes, stability control and advanced suspension are not only a reality on the circuits but something you will also find in the car you drive to work every day.
-From the lessons, we learn and the results we get from countless hours of development, we’re not only creating a racing car that lets us clock the fastest lap time possible, but also the foundation to an every-day performance car in the form of the Volvo S60 and V60 Polestar.
+From the lessons with our motorsport partner Cyan Racing, we learn and the results we get from countless hours of development, we’re not only creating a racing car that lets us clock the fastest lap time possible, but also the foundation to an every-day performance car in the form of the Volvo S60 and V60 Polestar.

 As the team’s sole driver, Jan ”Flash” Nilsson secured a second straight STCC title in the Volvo 850 Super Touring, despite tougher opposition from BMW, Ford and Opel.

 1999 was a tough season for the team with Jan ”Flash” Nilsson crashing mid-season and being forced to sit out one race weekend.
 The team managed to fight back with Jens Edman finishing fourth overall and ”Flash” fifth, despite the crash.

 The 2001 STCC season saw Jens Edman back as team mate to Jan ”Flash” Nilsson, with ”Flash” finishing second overall.
 The team took part in two races of the European Touring Car Championship, with “Flash” recording seventh as his best individual result.
 The one-make series Volvo S60 Challenge was introduced in Sweden.